mauclores/RepoRetriever/README.md

 # RepoRetriever

-Library that returns a list of GitHub Repository information given a platform and organization
+Library that returns a list of GitHub Repository information given a platform and organization.

+# Environment

+  - Android studio v4.2

 ## Using in your project